 An abbreviation is a shortened form of a word or phrase.
 As old as the early days of the language itself, abbreviations help make communication precise and prudent.
 This set of comprehensive abbreviation worksheets gives children from elementary schools an advantage by facilitating a profound understanding of the abbreviations popularly used in the language.
-Covering abbreviations for the days, months, titles, street names, units of measure and the states of America and including an abbreviations cut-and-paste activity, these abbreviation worksheets are a combination of tremendous curiosity and triumphant learning.
+Covering abbreviations for the days, months, titles, street names, units of measure and the states of America and including an abbreviations cut-and-paste activity, these abbreviation worksheets for grade 2, grade 3, and grade 4 are a combination of tremendous curiosity and triumphant learning.
+Kick-start your practice with our free worksheets!

 It's great fun trying out this amazing worksheet of abbreviating names of the months.
 Here, children color the abbreviation of the missing month, fill in a blank and learn why May has no abbreviation.